ujuadimora-dev/mildew-detection-in-cherry-leaves/README.md

 A good model trains its ability to predict classes on a batch of data without adhering too closely to that set of data.
 In this way the model is able to generalize and predict future observation reliably because it didn't 'memorize' the relationships between features and labels as seen in the training dataset but the general pattern from feature to labels.

-### Hypothesis 2
-For further details the results mentioned in this section can be downloaded here [ hypothesis](attechment/Modeling&Evalaution.ipynb)

 **1. Introduction**